backupbrew/switchbrew/Main Page Header.md

 <div style="font-size:85%;">

-We have [](Special:Statistics "wikilink") articles.
-We don't we have EFnet IRC channel yet.
-We will one day :)
+We have [](Special:Statistics "wikilink") articles. oin our development conversations on the EFnet IRC channel \#switchdev.

 </div>